hyahatiph-labs/xmrbc-rs/README.md

 not, please don't rely on it without vetting it yourself.

 There are two parts:
-* **Client:** connects to a nym native-client and sends metadata to a specified server (aka service provider)
+* **Client:** connects to a nym native-client and sends transaction to a specified server (aka service provider)
 * **Server:** listens for incoming nym packets from its nym native-client.
-If they are valid client requests containing metadata, it is broadcasted to its respective network using [Hyahatiph Labs](https://hiahatf.org/xmr-relay/) xmr relay.
+If they are valid client requests containing a valid transaction, it is broadcasted to its respective network using [XMRChain Block Explorer](https://xmrchain.net/rawtx) xmr relay.

 ## Usage
 ### Nym Native Client